DesignedSimplicity/Expedition/README.md

 -abolute						Creates absolute file paths in hash file (-a) -preview						Executes the request without generating hashes (-p) -verbose						Ouputs detailed summary after hash creation or verification (-v)

+Scout.exe

+Scout /new					Creates a recursive xpdb file for everything in current directory Scout /md5					Creates a recursive md5 hash file for everything in current directory Scout /sha1					Creates a recursive sha1 hash file for everything in current directory Scout /tree					Creates a recursive xpdb file for everything in current directory but does not generate hashes (only stores file system info)

+Scout /v					Auto verifies most recently created md5, sha1 or xpdb and displays summary in console

+Scout input.xpdb			Verifies contents of input.xpdb and displays summary in console Scout input.md5 /r			Verifies contents of input.md5 and creates detailed xpdb report output

+Scout /e					Write detailed error log